bwoakley/Hiking_in_Phoenix/README.md

 ## Visualization with Tableau

 See the [Phoenix Hiking Viz](https://public.tableau.com/views/PhoenixHikingViz/PopularHiking?:language=en-US&:display_count=n&:origin=viz_share_link) on my Tableau Public profile.
-This visualization is a story with two pages.
+This visualization is a story with two pages, and it is interactive.
+It would be best to view and interact with the story dashboard on my Tableau Public page, but for purposes of this write-up, we will now look at still images of the visualization.

 The first page is:

 ![image](Images/story_1.jpg)